Molecular gas and dust properties in $z>7$ quasar hosts

 \section{Comparison sample of high-z quasars}

-In Table~\ref{tab:comp_sample_z6}, we report the information collected from the literature for 21 quasars at redshift $z\gtrsim6$ and a quasar at $z\sim5$.
-Quasars have been selected to have observations of CO emission lines, and properties derived from the far-IR SED fitting.
+In Table~\ref{tab:comp_sample_z6} we report the information collected from the literature for 21 quasars at redshift $z\gtrsim6$ and a quasar at $z\sim5$.
+Quasars have been selected to have observations of CO emission lines, and properties derived from the FIR SED fitting.
 In addition, 19 out of the 21 quasars at $z\gtrsim6$ have \lcii~measurement.
-We report $L^{\prime}_{CO(1--0)}$ derived from $L^{\prime}_{CO(J+1--J)}$ available in the literature (see column $J_{up}$), assuming for all objects the same fixed CO-SLED that we used in section~\ref{sec:results}.
+We report $L^{\prime}_{CO(1--0)}$ derived from $L^{\prime}_{CO(J+1--J)}$ available in the literature (see column $J_{up}$), assuming for all objects the same fixed CO SLED that we used in Sect.~\ref{sec:results}.
 In particular, we assumed $r_{J+1,J}=L^{\prime}_{CO(J+1--J)}/L^{\prime}_{CO(1--0)}$ as follows: $r_{7,6}=0.65$, $r_{6,5}=0.9$, $r_{2,1}=1$.
-The host galaxy SFR is then derived from \lfir~by adopting a Chabrier IMF.
+The host-galaxy SFR is then derived from \lfir~by adopting a Chabrier IMF.
 Moreover, we report only the measurement uncertainties for the sources for which these quantities were reported in the literature (see references).
-During calculations and fitting procedures described in section~\ref{sec:results}, for each measurement without uncertainty, we assign an error that is equal to the median of the relative uncertainties available.
+During calculations and fitting procedures described in Sect.~\ref{sec:results}, for each measurement without uncertainty, we assigned an error that is equal to the median of the relative uncertainties available.

 \end{appendix}